jounihenrikki/bashy/README.md

 # Bashy
 https://www.urbandictionary.com/define.php?term=bashy

-Bashy is scripting environment for user-friendly scripts.
+Bashy is private scripting environment and platform for developer and user-friendly scripts.
 It is also a declaration of some new conventions and practices in shell scripting.

 Bashy.zip contains the minimun set of files to build scripts on.
 Additional zip packages add command line completion, ANSI color support, logging and more.